Charles Lively (labor spy): After Matewan

 Lively disappeared from public view after the murder trials, and in 1923 was working as McDowell County Deputy Sheriff and Prohibition officer, a position he acquired in January 1921.
 There, he was engaged in a number of violent incidents.
 He was fined $100 and sentenced to 60 days in jail after being found guilty of using unlawful force when he pistol-whipped a man during an arrest.
 In 1924, Lively was arrested again for assaulting a grand jury witness against him.

 In 1925, Lively was arrested in Stirrat, West Virginia on a federal whiskey possession charge.
 He was ordered held when he could not post a $10,000 bond.
-Federal agents had raided his room at a Y.M.C.A., where he was staying under an pseudonym, and found one pint of liquor.
+Federal agents had raided his room at a Y.M.C.A., where he was staying under a pseudonym, and found one pint of liquor.

 Later that year, while employed as a guard at a Fairmont-Chicago Coal Company mine in Chesapake, West Virginia, Lively and another man were indicted on charges that they assaulted the 13-year-old daughter of a non-union coal miner.
 The other man confessed and was sentenced to life in prison.
 Lively was acquitted.
 When the indictment was publicized, the UMWA protested Lively's employment as a guard, saying that he should not be employed in that position in any coal mine.

 Lively worked as a deputy sheriff in West Virginia in the early 1930s, and in the 1940s he and his second wife, Ollie Mae, operated the Forde Hotel in Roanoke, Virginia.
 He and Ollie Mae purchased and managed an apartment building in Roanoke in 1955.

 Personal life and death

 In 1911, Lively married Icie Bell Goff in Charleston, West Virginia.
 They had nine children, six sons and three daughters.
 Their marriage was unhappy due to his frequent absences, unfaithfulness and abuse toward his wife and children, which included beatings with a phone cord and locking one son in the cellar.
 He maintained the family's residence in Bluefield, West Virginia even while working as a union spy in western states.

 In 1937, Lively was indicted for shooting his 16-year-old son Gordon in the neck.
-He was convicted and sentenced to 18 months at hard labor, serving a year.
+He was convicted and sentenced to 18 months in prison with hard labor, of which he served one year.
 After his release, Gordon shot his father with a shotgun, for which he was later imprisoned.
 Lively separated from his wife in the late 1930s and in 1940, without divorcing his wife, committed bigamy by marrying Ollie Mae Hale, a woman 20 years his junior.
 They divorced in 1961, and Lively moved back with his first wife.

 He died in 1962 in Huntington, West Virginia, at the age of 75.
 His death was ruled a suicide by a gunshot wound to the head.
 Lively had been blind for over a year, and his wife, who had serious health problems, was hospitalized shortly before his suicide.